-Initial rehabilitation will include levelling/reforming the infrastructure area, followed by sowing of a sterile cover crop and/or application of a dust suppressant.
+Initial rehabilitation will include levelling/reforming the infrastructure area, followed by application of a dust suppressant, if required, and sowing of sterile cover crop vegetation and/or native grasses.
 The MPO rail spur erosion and sediment control water management structures (e.g. sediment fences) within the footprint of Bengalla Mine will be left in place, subject to the agreement of Bengalla Mine.